 Insurance Issues for Accidents with Rideshare Drivers Can Be Complicated

 This can confuse.
-If you are in an accident with a rideshare vehicle, then you need to establish whether they were carrying passengers and whether they had the app on or off, as this determines whose insurance you need to deal with.
+If you are in an accident with a rideshare vehicle, you need to establish whether they were carrying passengers and whether they had the app on or off, as this determines whose insurance you need to deal with.
 Consulting with an experienced Uber accident lawyer is a good step.

 When they are driving a personal trip, their insurance covers it.
 If they were driving to pick somebody up, there is a higher limit ($50,000); if they were carrying passengers, it goes up a lot.

 But if you were riding in the car when the accident happened, then Uber/Lyft’s insurance is the one that comes into play.
-Because the drivers are legally considered independent contractors, it is hard to sue the rideshare company, even if they appear to have been negligent.
+Because the drivers are legally considered independent contractors, it is hard to sue the rideshare company, even if they appear negligent.
 You need an expert lawyer in this situation.